 How long does a mortgage application take?

 You will have obtained an agreement in principle and then gone hunting for a house.
 Your offer has been accepted and you now want to get everything underway.
 The mortgage application is usually a continuation of the agreement in principle and therefore you now need this to be taken to a full mortgage application.
-In order to do this, the mortgage lender will need to know how much you have agreed to buy the property for, the property address, the estate agent you are buying through and the solicitor you want to use for the purchase conveyancing.
+In order to do this, the mortgage lender make sure the price you have agreed to buy the property for, the property address, the estate agent you are buying through and the solicitor you want to use for the purchase conveyancing.

 The lender will require your latest 3 months payslips, last 3 months bank statements and will also need to see your passport and/or driving licence.
 A mortgage application takes 24 hours based on the assumption that you already have the documents together that the lender needs.
 Any time spent at this stage getting these items together will only add to the time it takes to get the mortgage application underway.